-The scientific name heloderma comes from the Greek roots meaning “studded skin.”
-The Gila monster’s beaded skin is quite unique in the present time, but it was common among dinosaurs millions of years ago.
-The ancestors of Gila monsters have been traced all the way back to the Cretaceous Period.
+The genus name Heloderma comes from Greek and means “studded skin.”
+The Gila monster’s beaded skin is unusual among modern reptiles, but it was common among dinosaurs millions of years ago.
+The ancestors of Gila monsters have been traced back to the Cretaceous Period.
 Despite some evolutionary modifications, not much has changed between those lizards and the Gila monsters surviving today.
 For this reason, Gila monsters are often seen as living fossils, giving scientists an up close and personal look at life in the time of the dinosaurs.
 Gila monsters, along with their relatives, Mexican beaded lizards, are the world’s only two dangerously venomous lizards.

 According to the International Union for Conservation of Nature (IUCN), the Gila monster is listed as Near Threatened.
 They are sometimes killed out of fear of their poisonous bite; however, the most likely reason for their decline in population comes from habit loss due to overdevelopment.
 There is also a small, illegal pet trade for Gila monsters, although they are protected by state laws.